Merck results flag, but cancer-drug deals lift shares

-Merck & Co Inc's (MRK.N) quarterly profit and sales just missed expectations as its medicines faced competition from cheaper generics, but the company announced potentially lucrative new cancer-drug partnerships with rival U.S. drugmakers.
+Merck & Co Inc's (MRK.N) quarterly profit and sales just missed expectations as its medicines faced competition from cheaper generics, but shares rose 1.5 percent on enthusiasm for newly announced cancer-drug partnerships with rival U.S. companies.

 For the full year, Merck expected to earn $3.35 to $3.53 per share, excluding special items.
 The average analyst estimate was $3.48 per share.